Imaginea/pic2card/README.md

 # Mystique

-This repo contains code for converting adaptive cards GUI design image into Json faster-rcnn neural model is used for this purpose
+This repo contains code for converting adaptive cards GUI design image into Json.
+Faster-rcnn neural model is used for this purpose

 #Environment Setup: